Jerry Brown (gridiron football)

-Jerry Jerome Brown Jr. (October 20, 1987 – December 8, 2012) was an American football linebacker who played for five teams in the National Football League, Arena Football League and Canadian Football League.
+Jerry Jerome Brown Jr. (October 20, 1987 – December 8, 2012) was an American professional football linebacker who played in the National Football League (NFL).
 In college, he played on the defensive line for the University of Illinois.
-In his professional career, he was a member of the Hamilton Tiger-Cats of the Canadian Football League, the Jacksonville Sharks and San Antonio Talons of the Arena Football League and the Indianapolis Colts and Dallas Cowboys of the National Football League.
-He was signed as a free agent by the Jacksonville Sharks in 2011; in the team's ArenaBowl XXIV victory, he had one tackle assist, a forced fumble and a fumble recovery.
+In his professional career, he was a member of the Indianapolis Colts and Dallas Cowboys of the NFL, the Hamilton Tiger-Cats of the Canadian Football League, and the Jacksonville Sharks and San Antonio Talons of the Arena Football League (AFL).
+He was signed as a free agent by the Sharks in 2011; in the team's ArenaBowl XXIV victory, he had one tackle assist, a forced fumble and a fumble recovery.

-Early years
+Early life

 Brown played football at Vashon High School, helping his team win three St. Louis Public High League titles and three Missouri district championships.
 His best year came as a senior in 2005, recording 97 tackles, 13 sacks and one interception.

 During his high school career, he was a two-time Public High League Defensive MVP and a first-team All-Public High League Conference selection.
 As a senior, he received PrepStar All-America honors, was named to the St. Louis Post-Dispatch first-team All-Metro squad and was a Missouri Sportswriters and Sportscasters Association Class 5 first-team all-state choice.
 He was the 11th-ranked high school recruit in Missouri and 53rd-ranked defensive end in the nation according to Rivals.com.

 College career

-In 2006, Brown accepted a football scholarship to the University of Illinois.
+In 2006, Brown accepted a football scholarship to University of Illinois Urbana-Champaign.
 He was redshirted as a freshman and by the end of the season he would go on to be named the team's defensive scout player of the year.
 As a sophomore, he played in 13 games and had 2.5 sacks during Illinois' run to the 2008 Rose Bowl.

 As a junior in 2008, he saw action in 11 games, recording 3 tackles (1 for loss) against the University of Missouri.
 As a senior in 2009, he had an outstanding spring game making a game-high seven tackles and two sacks, but academic problems eventually forced him to leave school.

 During his college career, he played mostly as backup defensive end, recording a total of 13 tackles (4 for loss), 2.5 sacks and two passes defensed.

 Professional career

-Jacksonville Sharks (AFL)
+Jacksonville Sharks

-After not being selected in the 2011 NFL Draft, he signed with the Jacksonville Sharks of the Arena Football League (AFL) on March 3, 2011, helping the team win ArenaBowl XXIV.
+After not being selected in the 2011 NFL draft, he signed with the Jacksonville Sharks of the Arena Football League (AFL) on March 3, 2011, helping the team win ArenaBowl XXIV.
 In the final, he posted one tackle, a forced fumble and a fumble recovery.
 In 13 regular season games he recorded 19.5 tackles, six sacks and three fumble recoveries.

-Hamilton Tiger-Cats (CFL)
+Hamilton Tiger-Cats

-At the end of the AFL season, he was signed to the Hamilton Tiger-Cats practice roster on September 27, 2011.
+At the end of the AFL season, he was signed to the practice roster of the Hamilton Tiger-Cats of the Canadian Football League on September 27, 2011.